DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (e) Meetings and conventions of societies and associations; however, educational

-activities that are provided independently by an approved course sponsor and that are
+activities that are provided independently, by an approved course sponsor, and are held

 credit.